Scent-imental Over You

 Scent-imental over You is a 1947 Warner Bros.
 Looney Tunes cartoon directed by Chuck Jones.
 The short was released on March 8, 1947, and stars Pepé Le Pew.

 Plot

 A small jealous Mexican hairless dog, wanting to be friends with the other dogs on Park Avenue, decides to borrow a fur coat.
 Unfortunately, she borrows a skunk pelt by mistake and frightens the other dogs.
-As she cries her hurt feelings out, she attracts the unwanted attentions of Pepé Le Pew.
+As she cries her hurt feelings out, she attracts the unwanted attentions of Pepé Le Pew (identified here on the mailbox as "Stinky").
 After he corners her in a treehouse, she finally removes the pelt and Pepé reveals he's wearing a mask, showing that he's a dog and the two embrace.
 Another mask removal proves Pepé is indeed a skunk who doesn't care that his love interest is a dog.